great-expectations/great_expectations/docs/getting_started/initialize_a_data_context.rst

   * ``uncommitted/config_variables.yml``, which should hold sensitive information, such as database credentials and other secrets.
   * ``uncommitted/validations``, which will hold Validation Results.
   * ``uncommitted/documentation``, which will hold contains data documentation generated from Expectations and Validation Results.

-A note on git: many teams find it convenient to use git to store Expectations and the core configuration in ``great_expectations.yml``.
-Essentially, this approach treats Expectations like test fixtures: they live adjacent to code and are stored within version control. git acts as a collaboration tool and source of record.
-Other alternatives, such as storing Expectations in a file store, or database are also possible.
-We'll discuss these more at the end of this tutorial.